 Inspired by the social encyclical of Pope Francis, Laudato Si’, this unit investigates the global crises in economics, social inequality and climate change, and responses from Christian social traditions.
 It explores debates about sustainability in the light of global warming, and what this will mean for economic development, particularly for the alleviation of hunger and poverty through the Sustainable Development Goals.
 It will explore the relationships between religious belief, economics and the environment, and the role of values in these debates.

-One Foundational Unit in Moral Theology or its equivalent
+PREREQUISITES: One foundational unit in Moral Theology or equivalent

 Upon successful completion of this unit, it is expected that students will be able to:

-- evaluate and critique the arguments examined in the unit
+- evaluate and critique the arguments around sustainability and social equity examined in the unit

-- demonstrate understanding of the moral principles involved in economic and social development
+- demonstrate understanding of the moral principles in economic and social development

 - analyse the moral dimensions of one or more economic or environmental issues and their consequences for human development